Pixel-Services/TOS/tos.md

 ## Service Level Agreement (SLA)

 ### Uptime Guarantee
 Pixel-Services.com guarantees a 99.9% uptime for all services provided.
-This uptime guarantee excludes scheduled maintenance, emergency maintenance, and any downtime caused by circumstances beyond our control, including but not limited to, natural disasters, acts of war, or network outages.
+This uptime guarantee excludes scheduled maintenance, emergency maintenance, and any downtime caused by circumstances beyond our control, including but not limited to natural disasters, acts of war, or network outages.

 ### Service Credits
 If we fail to meet the uptime guarantee, you may be eligible for service credits.
 Service credits are calculated as a percentage of the monthly service fee for the affected service, as follows: